corndel-swe/js-nozama-woodde-ubs/workshops/day-1.md

 At any point, if you get stuck, move the item to "Blocked" and do some research, ask for help, or move on to another item.

-## Testing

-If you would like to add tests to your models, you can use the `test` directory.
-Use `tests/User.test.js` as a guide.